wkailun/CRUDY-Course-Review/README.md

 * as a bulleted list
 * each line starts with an asterisk and a space

-### [Author 3 - replace this with their name]
+### Joseph Beauchamp

-* Author 3 contributions
+* MyReviewsScreenController
-* as a bulleted list
+* MyReviewsTable Creation
-* each line starts with an asterisk and a space
+* Various FXML formatting

 ### [Author 4 - replace this with their name]